mrbbot/vuex-ignite/README.md

 By default, this will bind the reference as an array to a new `tasks` array in the store's state.
 Querying is also supported, meaning you could replace `db.ref('myTasks')` with `db.ref('myTasks').orderByValue()` for instance.

-If you didn't want to bind tasks as an array but as an object to, you must replace the definition with this:
+If you didn't want to bind tasks as an array but as an object instead, you must replace the definition with something like this:

 ```js
 firebase: {